A comparison of vakonomic and nonholonomic dynamics with applications to non-invariant Chaplygin systems: Examples

 In the considered situation condition \eqref{eqn:lie_nh_vak} is trivially satisfied.
 Indeed, its left-hand side vanishes as $\frac{\pa L}{\pa h}=0$ and $[d,\g]_\h=0$.
 The vertical derivative $\frac{\pa L}{\pa \eta}=\alpha \dd x+\beta\dd y+\gamma(\dd z-y\dd x+x\dd y)$ on the constraints distribution reduces to

 Now $[d,d]_\h\subset\g$ and thus also the right-hand side of \eqref{eqn:lie_nh_vak} vanishes identically.

 A similar reasoning shows that also condition \eqref{eqn:lie_nh_st} is trivially satisfied in this situation, thus every nonholonomic trajectory is, in fact, also an extremal of an unconstrained system.
-This reproduces the result form \cite{Bloch_Crouch_1993}.
+This reproduces the result from \cite{Bloch_Crouch_1993}.

 With a little more effort one can derive the nonholonomic equations of motion \eqref{eqn:lie_nh} which read simply as